letsencrypt/website/content/en/post/2020-09-17-new-root-and-intermediates.md

 wild, are generally well-known, and are rarely revoked.
 Because of this, it can be much more efficient to simply maintain a Certificate Revocation List (CRL) containing validity information for all well-known intermediates.
-Our certificates all contain a URL from which a browser can fetch their CRL, and in fact some browsers even aggregate these into their own CRLs which they distribute with each update.
+Our intermediate certificates all contain a URL from which a browser can fetch their CRL, and in fact some browsers even aggregate these into their own CRLs which they distribute with each update.
 This means that checking the revocation status of intermediates doesn’t require an extra network round trip before you can load a site, resulting in a better experience for everyone.

 In fact, a recent change ([ballot SC31](https://cabforum.org/2020/07/16/ballot-sc31-browser-alignment/)) to the Baseline Requirements, which govern CAs, has made it so intermediate